Characters of The Last of Us (TV series): Tommy

 Luna provided input for Tommy's costume, such as the Texan plant Indian paintbrush on his boots and his First Nations-crafted belt buckle, which he felt Tommy "found and treasured because it was just so well-made".
 Luna believed Tommy desires a family like his brother's and a world in which people can return to peaceful living.
 He could relate to Joel's actions as an older brother, particularly as he had been the patriarch of his own family alongside his single mother.
 Luna partly took inspiration from Texans such as Willie Nelson and Kris Kristofferson, particularly Kristofferson for his relaxed attitude.
 For the second season, Luna found Tommy's fatherhood gave him purpose and more reason to keep Jackson safe.
 He and Pascal both felt their familiarity with each other strengthened Tommy and Joel's relationship, especially in the second season.
 As one of the few returning actors for the second season, Luna wanted to "maintain the culture of the show, which is one of love".
 He began working out for the second season but Mazin told him Tommy's age meant he was "supposed to be out of shape".

 Push Squares Bayne wrote Luna flawlessly "slips into the role" with little screen time.
 Critics enjoyed the chemistry between Pascal and Luna in the sixth episode, and Bayne considered Luna's performance "a wonderful counter to Joel", citing the familial bond and underlying tension.
 IGNs Cardy deemed Luna the "MVP" of the second season's early episodes.
 He was nominated for Best Supporting Drama Actor at the Imagen Awards for the first two seasons, winning for the second.
+Luna found the third season's perspective shift interesting as Tommy "becomes kind of like the boogeyman to these other people" after being a hero for the first two seasons.